DRAG

 Water services are provided by local municipalities, such as İSKİ in Istanbul and ASAT in Antalya.

-Documents: General documents, the water meter number, and in major cities, an address registration document.
+Documents: General documents, the water meter number, and in major cities, an address registration document may be requested.

-Costs: The water deposit varies from 200 to 700 Turkish Lira and may be added to your bill in installments.
+Costs: The water deposit in Turkey varies from 400 to 1,000 Turkish Lira and may be added to your initial bills in installments rather than paid upfront.

 3. Gas (Doğalgaz)